ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

     6. Upload the code coverage reports to Codecov
 2. **Setup**: Sets up the S3 bucket used for Terraform backend
     1. Start the pipeline on Ubuntu
-    2. Execute "Clone Repository and Execute Terraform Scripts" process as defined above
+    2. Execute the "Clone Repository and Execute Terraform Scripts" process as defined above
     3. This step can fail if the backend S3 bucket and DynamoDB tables may already exist, but this is anticipated and CI will ignore the error
 3. **ECR**: Set up the Elastic Container Registry (ECR) Repository
     1. Start the pipeline on Ubuntu
-    2. Execute "Clone Repository and Execute Terraform Scripts" process as defined above
+    2. Execute the "Clone Repository and Execute Terraform Scripts" process as defined above
-    3. This step can fail if the ECR repository already exist
+    3. This step can fail if the ECR repository already exists
 4. **Deploy**: Use Terraform to deploy the application to AWS
     1. Start the pipeline on Ubuntu
-    2. Execute "Clone Repository and Execute Terraform Scripts" process as defined above
+    2. Execute the "Clone Repository and Execute Terraform Scripts" process as defined above

 > [!WARNING]
 > The deployment process is only permitted once a reviewer approves it.